JetBrains/intellij-platform-plugin-template/README.md

 ## Sample Code

-The prepared template is aiming to provide as less code as possible, because it is barely possible to fulfill the requirements of the various types of the plugins (language support, build tools, VCS related tools) with some general scaffold.
+The prepared template is aiming to provide as less code as possible because it is barely possible to fulfil the requirements of the various types of the plugins (language support, build tools, VCS related tools) with some general scaffold.
 Having that in mind, it contains few following files: